Roger Vergé: Cooking style

 Vergé was known for his contemporary cooking style, often named cuisine du soleil, a variation of Provençal cuisine.
 Together with Paul Bocuse, Gaston Lenôtre (1920–2009) and others, he is credited with inventing nouvelle cuisine, although Bocuse says that the term was invented by Henri Gault.
 The focus of Vergé's cooking style was on fresh, local ingredients, in a departure from traditional cuisine classique.

-“The ‘cuisine heureuse’ is the antithesis of cooking to impress — rich and pretentious,” he wrote in the preface to his first cookbook, “Cuisine of the Sun.”
-“It is a lighthearted, healthy and natural way of cooking which combines the products of the earth like a bouquet of wild flowers from the garden.”
+"The 'cuisine heureuse' is the antithesis of cooking to impress — rich and pretentious", he wrote in the preface to his first cookbook, Cuisine of the Sun.
+"It is a lighthearted, healthy and natural way of cooking which combines the products of the earth like a bouquet of wild flowers from the garden."

 To promote his cooking style, he founded l'École de Cuisine du Soleil Roger Vergé (located on the first floor of l'Amandier in Mougins).

 Vergé denounced the extremes of the nouvelle cuisine movement.
-“It is a joke,” he stated to Nation’s Restaurant News in 1985.
-“It is nothing serious.
-Now it looks Japanese: large dishes, small portions, no taste, but very expensive.”
+"It is a joke," he stated to Nation's Restaurant News in 1985.
+"It is nothing serious.
+Now it looks Japanese: large dishes, small portions, no taste, but very expensive."

 Restaurants and other business ventures

 Vergé opened his famous Moulin de Mougins in 1969 with his wife Denise.
 Celebrated as one of France's most prominent restaurants, a troop of future culinary stars trained there, such as Alain Ducasse, David Bouley and Daniel Boulud.
 The restaurant's location near Cannes enabled celebrity guests to arrive from the film festival.

-In 1977 he opened another restaurant in the historic heart of the village of Mougins: L’Amandier de Mougins which focused more on cuisine Niçoise.
+In 1977 he opened another restaurant in the historic heart of the village of Mougins: L'Amandier de Mougins which focused more on cuisine Niçoise.

 In 1982, he opened Les Chefs de France in the France Pavilion at Walt Disney World's Epcot Center together with Paul Bocuse and Gaston Lenôtre.
 At the time of opening, the pavilion contained two restaurants: Les Chefs de France and Le Bistro de Paris (now called Monsieur Paul).
 He also opened a restaurant in Rockefeller Center, Medi, in 2001, but departed after less than a year.

-In 2003, Roger Vergé retired from the business of cooking.
+In 2003, Vergé retired from the business of cooking.
 He turned his flagship restaurant, Le Moulin de Mougins, over to fellow French chef Alain Llorca.

-In 2004, Roger Vergé appeared in the documentary film Monet's Palate airing through American Public Television with Meryl Streep, Alice Waters, Daniel Boulud and Michel Richard.
+In 2004, Vergé appeared in the documentary film Monet's Palate airing through American Public Television with Meryl Streep, Alice Waters, Daniel Boulud and Michel Richard.